-Another way that bad actors are looking to get in is by placing malware on your network through a phishing attack.
-There are different types of phishing attacks that you may have heard of such as spear phishing or whale phishing - though it all boils down to bad actors contacting your employees and tricking them into clicking, downloading or performing an action that will lead to the wrong people getting access to your network.
+Another way that bad actors are looking to get in is through placing malware on your network through a phishing attack.
+There are different phishing attacks that you may have heard of such as spear phishing or whale phishing - though it all boils down to bad actors contacting your employees and tricking them into clicking, downloading or performing an action that will lead them to get access to your network.

-Did you hear about last year's attack in the Ukraine that resulted in a blackout during the coldest part of winter?
-That was a confirmed phishing attack.
+Did you hear about last year's attack on the Ukraine that resulted in a blackout during the coldest part of winter?
+That's a confirmed phishing attack.
 The series of events was as follows: an engineer on duty received an email that resembled one from his colleague with an excel file - not realizing that the email was actually from a spoofed email account.
 The engineer then opened the file and saved it to his computer in order to edit and return it.
 And that was all it took.

 It really is as easy as downloading a file that looks like it's from a coworker or clicking on a link that you think your friend sent you.
-The best way to protect against phishing attacks is to train your faculty, staff and students to be weary of any and all communication they receive and to test their awareness consistently with training tools.
+The best way to protect against phishing attacks is to train your staff to be wary of any and all communication they receive and to test their awareness consistently.